About DayOne Response™

 In his personal life, Adam enjoys playing music, kicking around the soccer ball, and cooking.
 Adam is an active member at his church and organizes volunteer events to support local Bay Area foster families.

-Jason Noah – Business Development Director
+Jason Noah – Director of Business Development

-Jason Noah is Business Development Director at DayOne Response.
+Jason Noah is Director of Business Development at DayOne Response.
 In this role, Jason is responsible for maximizing growth and revenue potential in both domestic and international settings.
 Jason joins the DayOne Response team with an array of professional experiences across the private and social sectors, most recently with a focus on startup success and global entrepreneurship promotion.
 Jason has worked with young startups in Egypt and Ghana, spending time with Flat6Labs, the premier accelerator program in the Middle East, and iSpace, a young co-working space in Accra.
 Furthermore, Jason has acted as a contributing researcher to a book on global entrepreneurship promotion for Koltai & Company.
 Jason has also worked in business development for MicroVest, a private investment firm that invests in microfinance institutions abroad, and in research for RATT Argentina, a human rights organization in Buenos Aires that strives to eradicate human trafficking in Latin America.
 Prior to these roles, Jason spent 4+ years on Morgan Stanley’s fixed income trading desk in New York City.

 Jason holds a BA in Political Science and International Relations from Tulane University and an MA in Global Human Development from Georgetown University’s School of Foreign Service where he was a Global Social Enterprise and Development Fellow.
 Having lived on 5 continents and visited over 65 countries, Jason looks forward to continued work in the international arena.